-We consent to the use in this Amendment No. 1 to Registration Statement (No. 333-221077) on Form S-1 of scPharmaceuticals Inc. of our report dated April 17, 2017, except for the Net Loss per Share disclosures included in Note 3 as to which the date is August 30, 2017, relating to the financial statements of scPharmaceuticals Inc., appearing in the Prospectus, which is part of this Registration Statement.
+We consent to the incorporation by reference in the Registration Statement (No. 333-221677) on Form S-8 of scPharmaceuticals, Inc. of our report dated March 20, 2018, relating to the financial statements of scPharmaceuticals, Inc., appearing in this Annual Report on Form 10-K of scPharmaceuticals, Inc. for the year ended December 31, 2017.